Dom1n1c/MagicMirror/README.md

 -slicing calendar trough config

--dis- and enable features trough config
+-Fix small weather icons (not alligned)

--enable small weather icons in the weather widget (forecast-icons are not shown atm)
+-Add openhab Support for push-notifactions from the SmartHome-system (JSON-Text-Status)

 ##Code